 Eligibility and enrolment into the program can occur in primary, secondary, or tertiary healthcare settings.

-The diagram shows a side-by-side comparison of the responsibilities of healthcare providers, such as nurses or Aboriginal Health Practitioners, and requesting practitioners, such as general practitioners or specialists.
+The diagram shows a side-by-side comparison of the responsibilities of healthcare providers, such as nurses or Aboriginal Health Practitioners, and requesting practitioners, such as general practitioners, specialists or nurse practitioners.

 Healthcare providers can: